What is a Manufacturing KPI?

 Actual Factory Utilization/Total Productive Capacity = Capacity utilization

 5. Cycle time is the average time between process completions.
 Manufacturing Cycle Time is a related metric that measures the speed or time it takes to manufacture a given product.
-Calculate this metric by subtracting process start time from process end time.
+Calculate this metric by subtracting the process start time from the process end time.

 Cycle time = Process End Time – Process Start Time

 6. Demand forecasting is a metric that helps manufacturers understand the amount of raw material they need to fulfill their expected customer demand.

 Projected Customer Demand = Raw materials * Production Rate

 7. Plant uptime and plant downtime measure production performance at the plant level.
 There’s some controversy around which measure is more valuable.
 However, we’ll cover how to calculate each.
 You can divide the total number of units produced by plant operating time to calculate the average production rate.
 Use this value to multiply by total downtime and find the total number of units you failed to produce during planned production hours.

 Plant Uptime = plant run time (production) / Total available time to run or produce